 Proofing & Ripe Test (Second Rise)

 Many doughs will have a second rising which is in the pan.
 The second rising, or proofing, gives a better volume, a more mellow yeast flavor and a finer texture to breads.
 Use the ripe test (below) to determine when your dough is ready for baking.
 With the right amount of proofing, you can expect a beautiful oven spring from your dough.
+See Rising & Ripe Test (1st rise) for additional information on rising.

 Suggested Rising Methods